-By the end of this Panama travel guide, you’ll be equipped with everything that you could possibly need to have an awesome time in this country.
+By the end of this article, you’ll be equipped with everything that you could possibly need to have an awesome time in this country.
 Just follow the travel advice for Panama as laid out by us and you’ll be sitting pretty, mis amigos.

 Panama is one of the quintessential Central American countries; complete with jungles, beaches, marine parks, plantations, and lots of parties!
 There are all sorts of things to do and places to see when backpacking in Panama.

-We’re going to break down the best places to visit in the country soon, but before I get to that let’s talk about specific routes for backpacking Panama.
+We’re going to break down where to stay in Panama and which of the awesome places you need to visit, but before I get to that let’s talk about specific routes for backpacking Panama.

 Below are a couple of itineraries meant give you some ideas.
 Each one is specially drafted to give you the best possible experience.
 Though if you wish, please feel free modify them in any way you like.